 The Bottom Line

-Many people think insurance is just a basic need that comes down to price.
-But shopping on price alone could end up hurting you if you end up with less coverage than you need, or if the service standards are not what you expect.
+Many people think insurance is just a basic need that comes down to price, but shopping on price alone could end up hurting you if you end up with less coverage than you need, or if the service standards are not what you expect.
 The best thing you can do is to know your options.
-When it comes time to file a claim, chances are you're in a stressful spot as it is (like a car crash, or a house flood), and the last thing you want to deal with at this time is a surprise in your insurance policy.
+When it comes time to file a claim, chances are you're in a stressful spot as it is (like a car crash or a house flood), and the last thing you want to deal with at that time is a surprise in your insurance policy.

 - As you research, take online reviews with a grain of salt, and consult trusted sources and customer surveys like those from J.D.
 Power.

-- Keep in mind that quotes may differ based on many factors.
-When shopping, make a list of the features that you need, and refer to these when you ask questions.
+- Keep in mind that quotes may vary, based on many factors.
+When shopping, make a list of the features that you need, and refer to them when you ask questions.

-- Look at the service model, financial strength, and company overview, for each insurer you compare.
+- Look at the service model, financial strength, and company overview for each insurer you evaluate.

-- There are many ways to purchase an insurance policy, whether through an agent, a broker at a firm, or on your own online.
+- There are many ways to purchase an insurance policy, whether through an agent or a broker at a firm, or on your own online.